 Thermometer Work

 A thermometer is a device used to measure temperature.
-It works on the principle that substances expand or contract with temperature changes.
+Temperature works on the principle that substances expand or contract in response to temperature changes.
 Most thermometers use the thermal expansion property of liquids or solids to measure temperature.
 The most common type of thermometer is a liquid-in-glass thermometer.
 It consists of a glass tube with a small bulb at one end and a liquid, such as mercury or alcohol, inside the tube.

 The liquid expands or contracts as the temperature changes, causing it to rise or fall in the tube.
-The temperature is then read from a scale on the thermometer, calibrated to correspond to the expansion or contraction of the liquid with temperature changes.
+The temperature is then measured on a scale on the thermometer, calibrated to correspond to the expansion or contraction of the liquid in response to temperature changes.

-When the thermometer is exposed to a higher temperature, the liquid in the bulb and the lower part of the tube expands, causing it to rise in the tube.
+When the thermometer is exposed to a higher temperature, the liquid in the bulb and the lower part of the tube expand, causing it to rise in the tube.
 Similarly, the liquid contracts when the thermometer is exposed to a lower temperature, causing it to lower in the tube.
 The scale on the thermometer is typically marked with temperature increments, such as Celsius or Fahrenheit, allowing accurate temperature readings.

 How Does It Work?